pravsels/SynthPar-Zero/README.md

 - A dataset of 80,000 synthetic face images evenly distributed across 8 categories (4 races × 2 sexes), built upon the VGGFace dataset and labels.

 ## Loading the dataset

-Load the dataset from the Hugging Face dataset repository `pravsels/synthpar`:
+The dataset can be loaded from the HuggingFace repository:

 ```
 from datasets import load_dataset